IBM/monitoring_ui/README.md

 ### Blockchain

 We can continue on by deploying the IBM Blockchain service.
-This can be found by logging in to the IBM Cloud [dashboard](https://console.bluemix.net/), selecting the "Catalog" button, searching for "Blockchain", and clicking on the resulting icon.
+This can be found by logging in to the IBM Cloud [dashboard](https://console.bluemix.net/), selecting the ``Catalog`` button, searching for ``Blockchain``, and clicking on the resulting icon.
 Or click this [*link*](https://console.bluemix.net/catalog/services/blockchain).

 <p align="center">
 <img src="https://i.imgur.com/qWQOXq5.png"  data-canonical-src="https://i.imgur.com/qWQOXq5.png">
 </p>

 After selecting the blockchain icon, a form will be presented for configuring the service name, region, and pricing plan.
 The default values for these fields can be left as is.
 Also, be sure that the free pricing tier is selected, which is titled "Starter Membership Plan".
 If you are using an IBM Cloud Lite account, this plan can be used for free for up to 30 days.
-After validating that the information in the form is correct, scroll down and click the "Create" button in the lower right corner
+After validating that the information in the form is correct, scroll down and click the ``Create`` button in the lower right corner
 <p align="center">
 <img src="https://i.imgur.com/ROAjOzr.png"  data-canonical-src="https://i.imgur.com/ROAjOzr.png">
 </p>